 - Staff or student personal contact information will not be published on non-restricted areas of the website.

 - The school ensures that any published materials comply with copyright law.

-- The Director of ICT takes overall editorial responsibility to ensure that published content is accurate and appropriate.
+- The Marketing Manager takes overall editorial responsibility to ensure that published content is accurate and appropriate.